-- Do I have all my materials ready for this adventure?
+- What materials will you need for this adventure?

 - Is this group prepared to discuss serious matter, if not, should we keep it simple?